phongvcao/vim-stardict/README.md

 	nnoremap <leader>sc :StarDictCursor<CR>     " Lookup the word under cursor

-	" OPTIONAL: You can change the colors of output of vim-stardict inside Vim " (see ':help group-name' for more information): highlight link stardictResult Special            " Default value highlight link stardictWord PreProc              " Default value highlight link stardictWordType Statement        " Default value highlight link stardictWordMeaning Identifier    " Default value highlight link stardictWordExample Type          " Default value highlight link stardictDictName Underlined       " Default value
+	" OPTIONAL: You can change the colors of output of vim-stardict inside Vim " as follow (see below for the comprehensive list of highlight group): hi link stardictResult Special            " Default value highlight link stardictWord PreProc              " Default value highlight link stardictWordType Statement        " Default value highlight link stardictWordMeaning Identifier    " Default value highlight link stardictWordExample Type          " Default value highlight link stardictDictName Underlined       " Default value
 ```

+**For the full list of highlight groups in Vim**, you can consult [:help group-name][5]

 ## 2. Bash:
 Sample configuration for your `.bashrc` (supposed you use [Vundle][3] to manage